Dunwoody is northern suburb of Atlanta which became a separate city in 2008. However, European settlement began as early as the 1830s.

 These include child-friendly slide rides such as Lizard’s Tail, and adults-only attractions such as the Mutiny Chute plunge slide that can be found in Wildwater Lagoon.

-Should a gentle swim be more your thing, the Pine Valley section has an excellent wave pool, in addition to a lazy river tube ride named in honour of the region’s Chattahoochee River.
+Should a gentle swim be more your thing, the Pine Valley section has an excellent wave pool, in addition to a lazy river tube ride named in honor of the region’s Chattahoochee River.

 The park is a similar distance and direction from Dunwoody as Kennesaw Mountain.